helado12/anim/readme.md

 # An animation page to wish someone happy birthday or send as a gift 🎁

-It's pretty cool.
+I made this for a friend to give her wish her happy birthday in a special way.
 It is reponsive and optimized for mobile devices.
-Edit a few words to send it to your loved onces.
+Edit a few words to send it to your loved ones.

 Download the files and click on the index.html file to view it in the browser.